BerndiVader/MythicMobsExtension/README.md

 			+ targetable=true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters.
 			+ eyedir=true/false(default) If eyedir is used.
 The projectile do not need a target.
 It will be shoot in the entities look direction.
 			+ invis=true/false(default) to apply invisible to the projectile.
+			+ bounce=true/false(default) if enabled the projectile bounce from the ground. only make sense if gravity is used and stoponground=false.
+			+ bred=0.2f(default) the amount the bouncing velocity is reduced.
+			+ onbounceskill=onbounce=ob=skillname The skill that will be executed if the projectile hit the ground.

 		- mythicorbitalprojectiles:
 			+ pfacedir=true/false(default) Projectile object will face in movement direction.